Things you should know for Monday, January 9, 2017!

 Chance of Rain

-Windy with a few clouds from time to time.
-High 44F.
+Partly cloudy skies with gusty winds.
+High around 40F.
 Winds W at 20 to 30 mph.

 Did we miss something?
 Add it to the comments below.
 Follow @northend.waterfront on Instagram and tag #northend or #bostonwaterfront to have your photo featured!